lgmxiii/architecture-center/docs/cloud-adoption-guide/foundational-stage/governance-how-to.md

 author: petertay
 ---

-# How to: design Azure governance architecture for the foundational adoption stage
+# Azure governance design guide for the foundational adoption stage

 The audience for this design guide is the *central IT* persona in your organization. *Central IT* is responsible for designing and implementing your organization's cloud governance architecture.
 As you learned in the [what is cloud resource governance?](governance-explainer.md) explainer, governance refers to the ongoing process of managing, monitoring, and auditing the use of Azure resources to meet the goals and requirements of your organization.